- Choosing the right platform depends on your content type, monetization goals, and member engagement strategy.

 - Integrated payment processing: Vimeo Streaming handles payments and subscriptions, so you don’t need to set up a separate system.

-- Marketing tools: They offer some basic marketing features like coupons and email capture forms to help you grow your audience.
+- Marketing tools: They offer basic features like coupons and email capture forms to help you grow your audience.

 - Branded apps: This is a big plus for branding.
 You can create apps for mobile and TV platforms (like iOS, Android, Roku) that have your own branding, not Vimeo’s.